V01D-NULL/MoonOS/README.md

 - Set verbose or quiet boot in the bootloader config file (limine.cfg).
 - Elf loader
 - bitmap, buddy and slab allocators.
+- System calls via the `syscall` instruction (The regular int 0x80 is not supported)

 # Future features:
+- IPC
+- Threads
 - kasan
 - APIC
 - ACPI
-- FADT
-- MADT
 - SMBIOS
 - Kernel heap
-- Userland support
 - Multitasking
 - Many hardware drivers including but not limited to:
 	- Network cards